 In 2008, his father again requested his help and McNair rejoined the family business as vice chairman of The McNair Group.
 He restructured and expanded the office, and launched a series of strategic growth initiatives focused on direct business investments and developments in real estate, medical assets, and public and private equity.

-McNair serves on the Board of Directors of GlySens Incorporated, ColubrisMX, Inc., XCath, Inc. and Invectys SA, based in Paris, France.
-He previously served as a Director of Xeris Pharmaceuticals, Inc. and Goodwill Industries of Houston, and on the Development Board of The University of Texas Health Science Center in Houston.
+McNair serves as Chairman of the Board of Invectys Inc., and is a Director of GlySens Inc., and Xcath Inc. He previously served as a Director of ColubrisMX, Xeris Pharmaceuticals Inc. and Goodwill Industries of Houston, and on the Development Board of The University of Texas Health Science Center in Houston.

 Cary McNair earned a Bachelor of Business Administration from The University of Texas at Austin, and a Master of Business Administration from Southern Methodist University in Dallas, Texas.